lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 Output: ForecastingModel
 Creates an ordinary least squares (OLS) linear regression forecasting model.
 - The first parameter specifies the number of observations that are to be used to initialize the model (that is, to calculate its slope and intercept).
 If the model is not to be initialized, specify -1.
-- The second parameter specifies the minimum number of previous values used to compute each new slope and intercept.
+- The second parameter specifies the minimum number of previous values that are used to compute each new slope and intercept.
 This must be at least 2.

 **TS_FORECAST_AVERAGE(Integer, Integer)**
 Output: ForecastingModel
 Creates a forecasting model that returns the running average of the sample data as its forecast value.
 - The first parameter specifies the number of observations that are to be used to initialize the model (that is, to calculate its average).
 If the model is not to be initialized, specify -1.
-- The second parameter specifies the minimum number of previous values used to compute each new average.
+- The second parameter specifies the minimum number of previous values that are used to compute each new average.
 This must be at least 2.

 **TS_FORECAST_AUTO(Integer)**
 Output: ForecastingModel